FDA Action Update, August 2025: Approvals and Complete Response Letter

 FDA Approves Fremanezumab as First Anti-CGRP Preventive Therapy for Pediatric Episodic Migraine

-"Migraines are a common yet invisible condition that can severely disrupt daily life for children and adolescents, often leaving them overlooked and misunderstood,” Chris Fox, executive vice president, U.S. Commercial and Innovative Franchise Lead, and head of Global Marketing Business at Teva, said in a statement.1 "With this FDA approval, AJOVY now offers younger patients a new treatment option, addressing a long-standing gap in care and offering families added support as they navigate the challenges of this condition."
+"Migraines are a common yet invisible condition that can severely disrupt daily life for children and adolescents, often leaving them overlooked and misunderstood,” Chris Fox, executive vice president, US commercial and innovative franchise lead, and head of global marketing business at Teva, said in a statement.1 "With this FDA approval, Ajovy now offers younger patients a new treatment option, addressing a long-standing gap in care and offering families added support as they navigate the challenges of this condition."

 FDA Grants Approval of Hypoglossal Nerve Stimulation System for Obstructive Sleep Apnea Treatment

-On August 8, the FDA approved Nyxoah’s Genio hypoglossal nerve stimulation system for patients with moderate to severe obstructive sleep apnea (OSA) who have an apnea-hypopnea index (AHI) of greater than or equal to 15 and less than or equal to 65.2
+On August 8, 2025, the FDA approved Nyxoah’s Genio hypoglossal nerve stimulation system for patients with moderate to severe obstructive sleep apnea (OSA) who have an apnea-hypopnea index (AHI) of greater than or equal to 15 and less than or equal to 65.2

 FDA Denies Approval for Friedreich Ataxia Agent Vatiquinone, Citing More Efficacy Needed

-On August 19, the FDA handed PTC Therapeutics a complete response letter (CRL) for its investigational therapy vatiquinone, a first-in-class selective inhibitor of 15-lipoxygenase (15-LO), as a new treatment for both pediatric and adult patients with Friedriech ataxia (FA), a rare neuromuscular condition.
+On August 19, 2025, the FDA handed PTC Therapeutics a complete response letter (CRL) for its investigational therapy vatiquinone, a first-in-class selective inhibitor of 15-lipoxygenase (15-LO), as a new treatment for both pediatric and adult patients with Friedreich ataxia (FA), a rare neuromuscular condition.
 In the CRL, the agency noted that the evidence of efficacy was not substantial enough for vatiquinone, and that another well-controlled study would be needed to support new drug application (NDA) resubmission.5

 Vatiquinone was aiming to become the second marketed treatment for FA, second to Biogen’s omaveloxolone, an FcRn inhibitor, which gained green light in early 2023 for patients 16 years and older with FA.
 The 2 therapies have slightly different functions: Vatiquinone primarily works by reducing oxidative damage and ferroptosis, aiming to preserve mitochondrial integrity and neuronal survival in FA, whereas omaveloxolone enhances the body’s endogenous antioxidant and anti-inflammatory defenses, improving mitochondrial energy production and reducing oxidative stress.